pyeventsourcing/eventsourcing/docs/topics/application.rst

 The application's persistence mechanism serialises the domain events, using the library's transcoder.
-If your aggregates' domain event objects have objects of `types that are not already supported by the transcoder
-<persistence.html#transcodings>`_, for example custom value objects, support
-for transcoding these objects will need to be implemented and registered with the application's transcoder.
+If your aggregates' domain event objects have objects of types that are not already supported by the transcoder, for example custom value objects, `custom transcodings <persistence.html#transcodings>`_ for these objects will need to be implemented and registered with the application's transcoder.

 The application method ``register_transcodings()`` can be extended to register custom transcodings for custom value objects used in your application's domain events.
 The library's application base class registers transcodings for ``UUID``, ``Decimal``, and ``datetime`` objects.

+For example, to define and register a transcoding the the Python ``date`` class, implement a transcoding such as the ``DateAsISO`` class defined below, and extend the ``register_transcodings()`` method by calling both the application's ``super()`` method with the given ``transcoder`` argument, and then the transcoder's ``register()`` method once for each of your custom transcodings.

 .. code:: python